slashrelativepath/relativepath-cycle-13/README.md

 $SHELL create-vm.sh
 ```

-2. cat the README, copy the ssh to local vm command, paste it in your terminal and
+2. cat the README.md, copy the ssh to local vm command, paste it in your terminal and
 run it.

 3. Download the file that downloads docker